Bong Chang-won

-Bong Chang-won (born 19 February 1938) is a South Korean wrestler.
-He competed in the men's freestyle lightweight at the 1960 Summer Olympics.
+Bong Chang-won, also written as Bong Ug-won and Bong Uk-won (born 19 February 1938) is a South Korean former wrestler.

+He won the bronze medal at the 1958 Asian Games in Tokyo in the freestyle lightweight event.

 In 1959, Bong was in military service with the Republic of Korea Marine Corps.
 He participated in the South Korean qualifying tournament for the 1959 World Wrestling Championships, but lost by decision to Cheon Dong-mun of the Republic of Korea Army.

+He competed in the men's freestyle lightweight at the 1960 Summer Olympics.

 By 1961, he was attending Kyung Hee University.
 He came in first place in the lightweight category in the South Korean qualifying tournament for the 1961 World Wrestling Championships, defeating his classmate Hwang Yong-deuk and Gukhak University student Kim Ik-jong.

+He continued wrestling, and finished in sixth place at the 1962 Asian Games in the freestyle 70 kg event.